-The RS and LSM results of the lag analysis of the ETDI - SPI interactions show consistently comparable results in contrast to the remarkable disagreement between RS and LSM for the SMDI - SPI interaction.
-Results of SMDI obtained with the LSM show substantially lower correlations than the ones of RS, while also differing in the timing of the clusters of correlation.
-We expected the opposite, that the LSM, as being simpler than reality, has stronger SPI - ETDI - SMDI correlations than the RS dataset.
-We assume the implicit accumulation of uncertainties of modelling (Rodriguez-Iturbe et al., 1991), partly inherited from inputs but also from LSM structure, is the cause of the decrease in correlations.
+The RS and LSM results of the lag analysis of the ETDI-SPI interactions show consistently comparable results in contrast to the remarkable disagreement between RS and LSM results for the SMDI-SPI interaction.
+Results of the SMDI obtained with the LSM show substantially lower correlations than the ones of RS while also differing in the timing of the clusters of correlation.
+We expected the opposite, i.e., that the LSM, being simpler than reality, has stronger SPI-ETDI-SMDI correlations than the RS dataset.
+We assume the implicit accumulation of uncertainties in modeling (Rodriguez-Iturbe et al., 1991), partly inherited from inputs but also from the LSM structure, is the cause of the decrease in correlations.
 This is particularly true for soil moisture, a variable integrating exchanges between climate, soil and vegetation (Rodriguez-Iturbe et al., 2001).
-Secondly, this is an offline simulation, where the atmosphere (SAFRAN) is forcing the land-surface (SURFEX-ISBA) without explicit feedback of SURFEX-ISBA influencing back SAFRAN estimates real conditions by ingesting observations, so the feedback is implicit in results, which may be insufficient to represent reality.
+Secondly, this is an offline simulation, where the atmosphere (SAFRAN) is forcing the land surface (SURFEX-ISBA) without explicit feedback of SURFEX-ISBA influencing SAFRAN back.
+SAFRAN estimates real conditions by ingesting observations, so the feedback is implicit in results, which may be insufficient to represent reality.
 Thirdly, the model itself does not consider important processes like the interactive response of vegetation.
 ISBA has an interactive vegetation module (ISBA-A-gs), but Mediterranean vegetation can be particularly challenging for it.
-We expect to test the capabilities of interactive modelling vegetation in a follow-up study.
-Uncertainties of ISBA with vegetation have also roots in the use of ECOCLIMAP2 database, which shows inaccuracies of cover type and LAI.
-ECOCLIMAP assumes the maximum/minimum LAI occur in June/February in contrast with the early spring and autumn LAI maximums characteristic of the Mediterranean environment (Queguiner et al., 2011).
-All in all, the differences between LSM and RS datasets are already an important result to improve the LSM and useful insight into the use of offline LSM drought simulations.
+We expect to test the capabilities of interactive modeling vegetation in a follow-up study.
+Uncertainties in ISBA with vegetation also have roots in the use of the ECOCLIMAP-II database, which shows inaccuracies in cover type and the LAI.
+ECOCLIMAP assumes the maximum/minimum LAI occurs in June/February in contrast with the early spring and autumn LAI maximums characteristic of the Mediterranean environment (Queguiner et al., 2011).
+All in all, the differences between the LSM and RS datasets are already an important result to improve the LSM and comprise a useful insight into the use of offline LSM drought simulations.

 Our results positively verify that RS represents an effective tool to overcome the problem of sparsely observed soil moisture or evapotranspiration, whose crucial role in drought evolution requires high-resolution data similarly to precipitation (AghaKouchak and Nakhjiri, 2012).
-Including high-res evapotranspiration products from MODIS (MOD16A2) and soil moisture from SMOS missions (SMOS1km) together with the distributed rainfall reanalysis data allows dedicated interpretation of the interactions between these two drought-relevant variables and rainfall, and their role in the water balance of the land-surface interface (Dai, 2011).
-Especially for evapotranspiration, the maps and series of LSM SURFEX-ISBA are comparable to those of RS, which supports the reliability of LSM despite their limited capability in arid regions (De Kauwe et al., 2015).
+Including high-resolution evapotranspiration products from MODIS (MOD16A2) and soil moisture from SMOS missions (SMOS1km) together with the distributed rainfall reanalysis data allows dedicated interpretation of the interactions between these two drought-relevant variables and rainfall and their role in the water balance of the land- atmosphere interface (Dai, 2011).
+Especially for evapotranspiration, the maps and series of the LSM SURFEX-ISBA are comparable to those of RS, which supports the reliability of LSMs despite their limited capability in arid regions (De Kauwe et al., 2015).